The number of Likes you get on your posts is still one of the biggest indicators of success on Instagram.

 And here is how to use discounts and/or promotions to get more likes:

 - Create and upload a post explaining the details of the discount or promotion (this is obviously going to change depending on what discount or promotion you are providing)

-- Explain in your caption that to benefit from the discount or promotion, people have to Like this post and tag one of their friends as a comment.
+- Explain in your caption that people have to Like this post and tag one of their friends as a comment to benefit from the discount or promotion.
 Once people do this, you will send them a unique coupon code they can use for the discount or promotion.

 - Repeat this process in your Instagram Stories, Live Streams, and any other Instagram (and non-Instagram) marketing channels.

 This strategy not only directly generates more Likes.
 But because people are also tagging their friends, this strategy also helps bring new people to your Instagram page.
 The more people that come to your Instagram page, the more potential Likes you will get.

 Plus, because the post explaining the rules of your discount or promotion is likely going to generate more Likes and comments than your usual post, your chances of showing up as a Top Post for your hashtags significantly increases (read here to learn how to rank as a Top Post for your hashtags).

 Ranking as a Top Post for your hashtags means WAY more eyes on your post.
 This means more traffic to your page.
 And it inevitably means more followers and Likes.